-Are Some Types of Property Easier to Get a Portfolio BTL Mortgage For?
+Are Some Types of Property Easier to Get a Buy to Let Portfolio Mortgage For?

 Standard properties are the most accessible types of investment proposition to finance - this includes traditional construction properties, that are residential terraced, semi-detached or detached, and purpose-built residential flats.